sudara/alonetone/README.markdown

       rake db:migrate

 There is no bootstrapper at this time, so you'll probably need to fiddle with it a bit or bug me to make one.

+### License

+The alonetone source code is released under the MIT license.

+"alonetone", "alonetone.com" and the alonetone logo are copyright Sudara Williams 2008 and may not be used without permission.